bjesus/teatime/README.md

 ## Features

 - Search by title, author, year or format
+- Reading history
 - Download files locally
-- History
-- Cache filess in IndexedDB for fast loading
+- Cache files in IndexedDB for fast loading
-- Drop files on TeaTime to open a local file
+- Drop files on TeaTime to render them
 - Dark mode and full screen mode
 - No cookies, no login
 - **...Completely distributed**